-Expectations for Out-of-Class Study: Beyond the time required to attend each class meeting, students enrolled in this course should expect to spend at least an additional 5 hours per week of their own time in course-related activities.
-Studying for exams will require further time.
+Expectations for Out-of-Class Study: Beyond the time required to attend each class meeting, students enrolled in this course should expect to spend at least an additional 5 hours per week of their own time understanding the class material.
+Studying for exams and the class project will require further time.

 Class Courtesy: To enhance learning, the instructor insists on a quiet classroom.
 Silence cell phones before class and refrain from talking during class.
 Students who come to class late should enter the classroom as discreetly as possible.
-The classroom may be locked 10 minutes after class begins, in which case a student will not be allowed to enter.
+If students consistently arrive late, the classroom will be locked 10 minutes after class begins, in which case a student will not be allowed to enter.
 In general, students who are disruptive in class will be asked to leave.